gdogjam/gdogjam/README.md

 - 👋 Hi, I’m @gdogjam
-- 👀 I’m interested in learning C++ in a game development context
+- 👀 I’m learning Java and Python
-- 🌱 I’m currently learning C++ on visual studio 2019 as well as Unreal Engine 5
-- 💞️ I’m looking to collaborate on anything that will help me learn C++
 - 📫 How to reach me, griffin@teksmith.com

 <!---